robincornett/scriptless-social-sharing/readme.txt

 The sharing buttons are accessible--even if you choose the "Icons Only" button styles, the network names are still part of the buttons, just hidden in an accessible-ready manner.

-There is a small settings page, so you can make decisions about which content types should have sharing buttons, what buttons should be added, and whether or not to use the plugin's styles.
+There is a small settings page, so you can make decisions about which content types should have sharing buttons and where, what buttons should be added, and whether or not to use the plugin's styles.
 Beyond that, developers may like to make use of filters throughout the plugin.

 Banner/icon image credit: [Ryan McGuire on Gratisography](http://www.gratisography.com/).